This guidance is for everyone who has been identified as having a long-term clinical condition or being clinically extremely vulnerable.

 - Try to eat healthy, well-balanced meals, drink enough water, exercise regularly, and try to avoid smoking, alcohol and drugs

-- Try spending time with the windows open to let in the fresh air, arranging space to sit and see a nice view (if possible) and get some natural sunlight, or get out into any private space, keeping at least 2 metres away from your neighbours and household members if you are sitting on your doorstep.
+- Try spending time with the windows open to let in the fresh air, arranging space to sit and see a nice view (if possible) and get some natural sunlight, or get out into any private space, keeping at least 2 metres away from your neighbours.

 Constantly watching the news can make you feel more worried.
 If you think it is affecting you, try to limit the time you spend watching, reading, or listening to media coverage of the outbreak.
 It may help to only check the news at set times or limiting this to a couple of times a day.